Risk-Taker Eugene Chung Hopes To Inspire Others On ‘The Apprentice’

 Chung will get the chance to do so as the youngest candidate on “The Apprentice: ONE Championship Edition,” where he will try to earn the US$250,000 contract to work under Sityodtong.

-Before the show premieres in March, Chung details leaving home at a young age, what made him want to join the martial arts rendition of the hit reality show, and his desire to be an inspiration to his peers.
+Before the Netflix premiere in 2022’s first quarter, Chung details leaving home at a young age, what made him want to join the martial arts rendition of the hit reality show, and his desire to be an inspiration to his peers.

 Embarking On His Own Path